 - 1 tsp baking powder

 - pinch of salt

 First prepare the cake tin, spread the soft butter in the base of a 10″ tin.
 Sprinkle the sugar over the butter.
 Wash the plums, cut them in half and remove the stones.
 Arrange the plums cut side down onto the sugar and butter layer.
 I pack them as tight as I can, do not worry too much about leaving gaps.

 Set the prepared cake tin aside whilst preparing the cake batter.

 Preheat the oven to 180°C.

-Pour the cake batter over the prepared plums.
+Spread the cake batter over the plums in the prepared cake tin.

-Bake the cake for 45 - 50 minutes, test if the cake is done by inserting a metal skewer.
+Bake for 45 – 50 minutes, test if the cake is done by inserting a metal skewer.
 If the skewer comes out clean the cake is done.